You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 However, if you get an extension of time to file, the three-year period runs from the date that the taxes are due under the extension.

 Example: Jill's 2008 income taxes were due on April 15, 2009.
-She does not get an extension, and she does not get around to filing her tax forms until June 1, 2010.
-If Jill wants to discharge her 2008 taxes, she cannot file for bankruptcy until June 1, 2012 (two years from the date she filed her tax return and more than three years from the date her taxes were due).
+She does not get an extension or get around to filing her tax forms until June 1, 2010.
+If Jill wants to discharge her 2008 taxes, she can file for bankruptcy on June 1, 2012 (two years from the date she filed her tax return and more than three years from the date her taxes were due).

-Quick Note: Despite the clear wording of the two-year rule, there are limitations and potential limitations on the ability of a debtor to discharge taxes arising from late-filed forms.
+Quick Note: Despite the precise wording of the two-year rule, there are limitations and potential limitations on a debtor's ability to discharge taxes arising from late-filed forms.
 See "Important Note on Late-Filed Returns" below for details.

 Amended or corrected returns and audits.
-If you file a corrected return, or if a change results from an IRS audit, the assessment date may be substantially later. §507 (a)(8)(A)(ii).
-For that reason, if you are in a dispute with the IRS regarding how much you owe and plan to file for bankruptcy, you should tell your bankruptcy lawyer about the dispute.
+If you file a corrected return or a change results from an IRS audit, the assessment date may be substantially later. §507 (a)(8)(A)(ii).
+Therefore, if you are in dispute with the IRS regarding how much you owe and plan to file for bankruptcy, you should tell your bankruptcy lawyer about the dispute.

 Example: Joe filed his original return on April 15, 2010.
-The taxes, along with some penalties and interest, were assessed on December 31, 2010.
-Joe then files a corrected return on June 1, 2011, showing that he owes additional taxes.
+The taxes, penalties, and interest were assessed on December 31, 2010.
+Joe then filed a corrected return on June 1, 2011, showing that he owed additional taxes.
 Based on this amended return, the IRS assessed new taxes, penalties, and interest on January 1, 2013.
 Joe must now wait to file for bankruptcy until August 28, 2013 (January 1, 2013, plus 240 days) to discharge the entire tax debt.
-If Joe files for bankruptcy before this new 240 day period is complete, the taxes assessed in 2010 would still be dischargeable, but the new taxes, penalties, and interest would not be dischargeable.
+If Joe files for bankruptcy before this new 240-day period is complete, the taxes assessed in 2010 would still be dischargeable, but the new taxes, penalties, and interest would not.

-Example: Jill files her 2008 tax return on time on April 15, 2009, and assesses her taxes shortly after that.
+Example: Jill filed her 2008 tax return on time on April 15, 2009, and assessed her taxes shortly after that.
 However, the IRS audits Jill's taxes and finds that Jill made a mistake.
 Unbeknownst to Jill, she owes a few hundred dollars more than the amount shown on her original tax form.
-The IRS assesses the additional taxes along with some penalties and interest on March 1, 2012.
+The IRS assessed the additional taxes, penalties, and interest on March 1, 2012.
 If Jill wants to discharge the newly assessed taxes, penalties, and interest), she will have to wait until October 27, 2012, to file for bankruptcy (240 days from the IRS's new assessment).

 Tolling.
 Some actions can add additional time to some or all of the 3-2-240 time requirements, including (a) making an offer in compromise, (b) having filed for bankruptcy previously, or (3) obtaining a taxpayer assistance order. §507(a)(8)(A)(i).
 The time periods under the 3-2-240 rules are tolled (suspended) while any of these events are pending.
 However, entering into a payment arrangement with the IRS or another taxing agency does not toll the periods under the 3-2-240 rules.

-Quick Note: If you are in a payment arrangement with the IRS, you should stop payments upon filing for bankruptcy, unless instructed by your attorney otherwise.
-The IRS cannot take any collection action against you while the automatic stay of the bankruptcy protects you.
-If the payment is deducted automatically, be sure to take the necessary steps to stop it.
+Quick Note: If you are in a payment arrangement with the IRS, you should stop payments upon filing for bankruptcy unless instructed by your attorney otherwise.
+The IRS cannot take any collection action against you while the bankruptcy's automatic stay protects you.
+If the payment is deducted automatically, take the necessary steps to stop it.

 TAX TRANSCRIPTS